 |2||Pilot Panel||Switching Panel||T/O WARN TEST||ON then OFF||No audible warning should sound|

 |4||Pedestal||ARCDU||ATC/TCAS||ON ALT||Hold down the lower right line select button|

 After receiving takeoff clearance by ATC we're cleared onto the runway.
 Taxi onto the runway and line up with the center line.

-Remove the control lock by clicking in the area of the power levers again.
+Remove the control lock by clicking on the black bar in front of the power levers again.
 Have a quick scan of the PFD and to check if the flight mode annunciator (top section of the PFD) is indicating either no modes what soever or WING LVL or HDG SEL as lateral mode and GA as vertical mode, ALT SEL armed in white.

 We have now reached the takeoff configuration.
 When you set the aircraft onto the runway using the location dialog in the main menu almost all the steps above will be completed already.

 |2||Overhead||EXTERNAL LIGHTS||ANTI COLLISION||ON WHITE|

 |6||Front Panel||PFD||CHECK AFCS MODES: HDG SEL, GA + ALT SEL||SET/CHECKED||HDG 273° set, flight director visible and shows 9 deg pitch|